‘House Of Cards’ Season 5 Predictions: Here’s What To Expect From The New Season

 The Beginning of the End

-As mentioned, House of Cards’ fifth season is set to air later than previous seasons, which is in part believed to be because of a shake-up at the top of the show’s production team, following creator Beau Willimon’s departure at the end of Season 4.
+As aforementioned, House of Cards’ fifth season is set to air later than previous seasons, which is in part, believed to because of a shake-up at the top of the show’s production team, following creator Beau Willimon’s departure at the end of Season 4.
 However, that shake-up may only be temporary if House of Cards comes to an end with Season 5.

 According to Romper, a popular theory amongst the show’s fans is that the number of remaining episodes centers around the numbers in a deck of cards.
 There has, so far, been a total of four seasons, each comprising of 13 episodes, making for a total of 52 episodes – which is the same number of cards in a standard deck.
 Reddit user Changyang1230 claims that those 52 episodes now mean the deck of cards has been set and Season 5 “will be about how the metaphoric house of cards comes tumbling down.”